namirsab/javascript-basics-exercises-2/3-greetings-arrow-fn/README.md

-# Exercise 3: Greetings (with function declarations)!
+# Exercise 3: Greetings (with arrow funcction expression)!

 Declare a function called `greet` that has a parameter `userName` and returns the string `"Hello <userName>"`